brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ## 5. Create a Stitch function to query customer data

-## 6. Create a Stitch service to expose the function as a REST API
+## 6. Create a Stitch service to expose the search function as a REST API

-## 7. Create a webpage to show the document from teh search service
+## 7. Create a webpage to show the document from the search service

+## 8. Create a user with an API key

+## 9. Create a web application to select customers for a marketing promotion

+## 10. Create a trigger to capture changes to sales data

+## 11. Modify the trigger to capture marketing data